-The order management functionality of the extension allows you to fully plan customer orders and their delivery.
-Let’s describe each extension’s are in more details.
+The order management functionality of the extension allows you to plan customer orders and their delivery from еру beginning to the end.

 The Embedded ERP Magento 2 module provides all features necessary to manage and fully control different warehouses and inventory.
-You get a perfect opportunity to monitor and tracking all stocks and, as mentioned above, there is an advanced support for barcodes.
-Due to multi inventory management capabilities, it doesn’t matter whether your warehouses or offline stores and online stocks are separated geographically or not.
+You get a perfect opportunity to monitor and track all stocks.
+Besides, as mentioned above, there is advanced support for barcodes.
+Due to multi inventory management capabilities, it doesn’t matter whether your warehouses, offline stores, and online stocks are separated geographically or not.
 You can easily control everything within one convenient interface.
-Furthermore, it is possible to create a virtually unlimited number of both physical and virtual deposits.
-And the Embedded ERP Magento 2 extension allows to automate the distribution of customer orders with the help of rules that can be created in the backend.
+Furthermore, it is possible to create an unlimited number of both physical and virtual deposits.
+Also, the Embedded ERP Magento 2 extension allows automating the distribution of customer orders with the help of rules created in the backend.

 As for stock levels, they are divided into 4 categories: Physical Inventory, Stock Available, Stock Alert, and Ideal Stock.
-Physical Inventory illustrates product amount that is available in a warehouse.
+Physical Inventory illustrates product quantity that is available in a warehouse.
 Stock Available is the amount that can be sold.
 Stock Alert is a minimal level of stocks that triggers an alert.
-Ideal Stock is such a stock level that provides the availability of products within a specified period of time.
+Ideal Stock represents a stock level that provides the availability of products within a specified period of time.

-Now, let’s take a look a stock movements: The Embedded ERP Magento 2 extension by Boost my Shop let you monitor all stock migrations.
-Thus, you can easily control such processes as shipping a sales order, receiving a purchase order, and receiving products as a result of RMA.
+Now, let’s take a look at stock movements.
+The Embedded ERP Magento 2 extension by Boost my Shop lets you monitor all stock migrations.
+Thus, you can easily control such processes as shipping a sales order, receiving a purchase order, as well as receiving products as a result of RMA.
 The origin of movement and the description are mandatory, so all unknown stock items are eliminated.

 Product booking is another essential feature of the Embedded ERP module.
-The extension detects ordered products and automatically reserves appropriate items and assigns them to the customer order.
+The extension detects ordered products, automatically reserves appropriate items, and assigns them to the customer order.

 Table of contents

-There are 5 different sections available in the Embedded ERP Magento 2 extension: Home, Order Preparation, Suppliers Management, Inventory Management, and Configuration.
+There are 5 different sections available in the Embedded ERP Magento 2 extension: Home, Order Preparation, Suppliers Management, Inventory Management, and Miscellaneous.

-The core page of this section illustrate all products that are gathered in a grid.
-The grid is enhanced with some new columns, but there are also some already familiar:
+The core page of this section illustrates all products gathered in a grid.
+The grid is enhanced with a few new columns, but some of them are standard: